-The Nominating and Corporate Governance Committee reviewed and approved of the Company's entry into a consulting agreement in April 2016 with John P. Gethin, a director of the Company, and our former Chief Operating Officer.
-Pursuant to the agreement, Mr. Gethin will advise our senior management, primarily in the development of customer relationships and corporate strategy.
-In consideration for such services, Mr. Gethin will receive a monthly consulting fee of approximately \$44,000, the reimbursement of reasonable and customary out-of-pocket expenses incurred in performing such services, and a monthly allowance for leasing an automobile and reimbursement of related expenses.
-The term of the agreement is for an initial period of one year, and shall renew automatically for successive one-year periods, subject to termination by either the Company or Mr. Gethin at any time, with or without cause, on ninety days' advance written notice.
+The Nominating and Corporate Governance Committee reviewed and approved of the Company's entry into a consulting agreement in April 2016 with John P. Gethin, a director of the Company, and our former Chief Operating Officer (the "2016 Agreement").
+Pursuant to the 2016

+Agreement, Mr. Gethin has advised our senior management, primarily in the development of customer relationships and corporate strategy.
+In consideration for such services, during the 2017 fiscal year, Mr. Gethin received a monthly consulting fee of approximately \$44,000, the reimbursement of reasonable and customary out-of-pocket expenses incurred in performing such services, and a monthly allowance for leasing an automobile and reimbursement of related expenses.
+The 2016 Agreement expired pursuant to its terms in March 2018.
+In April 2018, the Nominating and Corporate Governance Committee reviewed and approved of the Company's entry into a second consulting agreement with Mr. Gethin (the "2018 Agreement") on substantially all of the same terms as the 2016 Agreement, except that the monthly consulting fee has been reduced to approximately \$8,333.
+The term of the 2018 Agreement is for an initial period of one year, and renews automatically for successive one-year periods, subject to termination by either the Company or Mr. Gethin at any time, with or without cause, on ninety days' advance written notice.